paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Known Issues

+The following issues will likely not be fixed.
+For other open issues see [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues).

 * ans: Is not displayed in the variables view by default.
-You can still output it in the console of watch view.
+You can still output it in the console or watch view.
-* stdinput: Currently if you're stepping you can't rely on stdinput from your matlab/octave code.
-You can use pause, as long as it's not during a `step over`, `step into` and `step out`.
-That is, if you press F5 (continue) the pause will wait for your input in the `DEBUG CONSOLE`.
-Same for `input()`, `keyboard()`, etc. You can also step over/into/out using the `DEBUG CONSOLE`, by typing `dbstep` and `RETURN`.
-Then each new enter should work as a step directly.
+* stdinput: Currently if you're stepping you can't rely on stdinput from your Matlab/Octave code.
+For example, you can use functions like `pause()`, `input()`, `keyboard()`, etc, as long as it's not during a step over, step into, or step out.
+To work around this you can press F5 (continue), and `pause()` will wait for your input in the `DEBUG CONSOLE`.
+The issue comes from the communication that the plugin does with Octave in order to control execution.
+When using the console or continuing the execution no such communication exists.
+So you can step over/into/out using the `DEBUG CONSOLE`, by typing `dbstep` and pressing the `RETURN` key (see [here](https://octave.org/doc/v5.1.0/Debug-Mode.html) for details).
+Then each new `RETURN` should work as a step directly.
 This is the way `octave-cli` works by default.
 Since the `DEBUG CONSOLE` just forwards your commands to `octave-cli` you can interact with it as if it was a normal terminal.
 * Octave will accept arbitrary strings as struct field names.
-When octave field names are enabled using `"splitFieldnamesOctaveStyle": true` in the launch options, the only strings that can't be used are strings of the type `/\n?  \[\d+,1\] = /`.
+When Octave field names are enabled using `"splitFieldnamesOctaveStyle": true` in the launch options, the only strings that can't be used are strings of the type `/\n?  \[\d+,1\] = /`.
 Enabling this is not recommended.

 ## History :)